dmurfet/deeplinearlogic/README.md

 Free memory: 3.91GiB
 ```

-See [these instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) for adding more persistent disk.
+See [these instructions](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html) for adding more persistent disk, and [these](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/UsingIAM.html) for granting other AWS accounts access to your instances.

 ### Upgrading TensorFlow 0.12 to 1.0